Electoral history of Kamala Harris: 2014

-Following the passage of 2010 California Proposition 14, California began using nonpartisan blanket primaries where the top two candidates would advance to the general election for most non-presidential elections, including Attorney General.
-In early February 2014, Harris she would be running for a second term as Attorney General.
-In the 2014 primary, Harris and Republican Ronald Gold were the highest placing candidates with around 2.1 million and 500 thousand votes respectively.
+Following the passage of Proposition 14 in 2010, California began using nonpartisan blanket primaries, where the top two candidates advance to the general election for most non-presidential elections, including attorney general.
+In early February 2014, Harris announced she would run for a second term as attorney general.
+Harris and Republican Ronald Gold received the most votes in the primary and advanced to the general election.